If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you are pregnant and you don’t want to continue the pregnancy you can find out where to seek help here.

-Sometimes sexual violence happens within relationships.
-This can also be known as domestic abuse.
+Sometimes sexual violence happens within relationships and can be part of an ongoing pattern of domestic abuse or violence.
 Find out more about abuse in relationships.

 100% FREE & CONFIDENTIAL